JQi-14/Culvert-ML-Project/README.md

 6. Columns I and J are somewhat related: Column I is the evaluation of how much clogging is observed, and Column J evaluates if it has caused floods due to the clogging (binary results). <br/>
 Feel free to try out any of them as possible output variables.
 Note that Columns N and O are duplicated in Columns U and Z<br/>

+## Understanding the data in 'Culvert Max Records Full Dataset 082522.csv'
+This dataset is 100% raw, meaning the only process it went through was joining the data from different sources.

 ## Understanding the data in 'Max Records Full Dataset minorly corrected.csv'
-This dataset has minimal filters for missing data or incorrect data.
+This dataset has a minor degree of QA filters for missing data or incorrect data comparing to the one mentioned directly above.
+Check the 'metadata' tab in the excel file with the same name for detailed explanations/justifications.

 ## Access to Dr. Andrew Ng's ML courses
 https://www.coursera.org/specializations/machine-learning-introduction <br/>